Animal Control provides:

 - Restraint Law - It is a civil infraction for any animal to be at large within the city limits of Las Vegas.
 Dogs and cats must be secured, restrained by a leash or lead, or confined within the real property limits of its owner or keeper by means of a fence, cage, coop, chain, leash or other restraining device.

 - Sanitation - Pet owners are responsible to keep their private property clean and free of animal waste and odor.
 Likewise, pet owners must promptly clean animal waste from public property or the property of others.
 Failure to do so is a misdemeanor.

-- Barking Dogs - The owner of a dog that barks excessively, or any noisy animal, may be subpoenaed to appear in a civil hearing and subject to being fined if not corrected.
+- Barking Dogs -The owner of a dog that barks excessively, or any noisy animal, may be subpoenaed to appear in a civil hearing and subject to being fined if not corrected.
 If talking with the owner has not solved the problem, contact Animal Control.
 Please provide an exact address.
-On the first complaint, Animal Control will send a letter to the owner.
-On the second complaint, an officer will be sent to the owner’s home and issue a written notice of correction.
-After the third complaint within six months, both parties will be referred to the Clark County Neighborhood Justice Center in an effort to resolve the problem.
-If mediation fails you will be asked to provide a written voluntary statement detailing the complaint, including, but not necessarily limited to, documenting dates, times and duration of the excessive noise.
-Your statement must be corroborated by at least one additional person who lives in the neighborhood.
-All persons submitting a written statement must be willing to appear in court.
+On the first and second complaint, Animal Control will send a letter to the owner.
+After the third complaint within six months, both parties will be referred to the Clark County Neighborhood Justice Center for mediation in an effort to resolve the problem.
+If mediation fails, you will be asked to provide a written voluntary statement detailing the complaint, including, but not necessarily limited to, documenting dates, times and duration of the excessive noise.
+Your statement, if possible, must be corroborated by at least one additional person who lives in the neighborhood.
+All persons submitting a written statement must be willing to appear in the civil hearing.

 All animals impounded within Las Vegas city limits are sheltered at the Animal Foundation, located at 655 North Mojave Road.
 For information regarding an impounded animal or information regarding Animal Foundation, call (702) 384-3333 or visit the Animal Foundation website .
-Fees for Impounded Dogs and Cats include an impound fee of $25 and a daily boarding fee of $10.
+Fees for Impounded dogs and cats include an impound fee of $25 and a daily boarding fee of $10.
 Fees for impounded wild animals or livestock include an impound fee of $100 and a daily boarding fee of $10.

 Animal Control recognizes that urban pigeons can be a source of annoyance to many people and local businesses.
 Urban pigeons are considered unprotected feral birds.
 The urban environment provides an ideal accommodation for pigeons, mainly because of a plentiful food supply, made to order sheltering facilities and a lack of natural enemies.
 Please consider the following when dealing with nuisance pigeons: